reuniware/CryptoForex-Trader-Framework/AI/AI-EURUSD/Period_15m_linear_regression/readme.md

 Do you need a deep learning expert in finance ?
 Feel free to contact me at : InvestDataSystems@Yahoo.com

-When using the following version : ai-predict-eurusd-15m-LR-create-or-use-existing.py :
+When using the following version (and you should) : ai-predict-eurusd-15m-LR-create-or-use-existing.py :

 You just need to set the create_model constant to True to generate the coded model with random variables and save the model + the generated variables to the whole model folder.